cssinjs/jss/docs/js-api.md

 `sheet.deleteRule(name)`

 To remove a rule from the DOM, Style Sheet option `link: true` should be used.
-Returns `true` if rule has been removed from the DOM.
+Returns `true` if the rule has been removed from the DOM.

 ## Get a rule